dannycab/phy482msu_s2018/assignments/homework9.md

 **Turn in parts 3 and 4 using your personal repository.**

-# 5. Paired Project Problem - Planning your project
+## 5. Paired Project Problem

-After reviewing the feedback you received on your project idea, work with your partner to consider the plan for the next 5 weeks.
-In doing this answer  the question: How do you intend to structure the work?
-Explain the details of what will be done and who will be doing what.
-The expectation is that you have written 2-3 paragraphs describing the work and a detailed timeline.
-Where applicable you should also describe the roles and responsbilities of each member of the group at different points in the timeline.
+1. Read the feedback that you received on your plan and think about how you and your partner are going to work through your new plan.
+2. Project work - Provide a detailed explanation of the models and theoretical calculations needed to set up your work.
+The produce that you produce for this should be presented as a "graphic" that would appear in a poster under "background or model."
+3. Self-reflection - Think about how the project is going and how you are both contributing.
+Write out a document for the last couple of weeks worth of work inclduing this one that describes: Who did what?
+Hoes does it feel like the contributions for the members of your pair are equal?
+Regarding the project specifically, what questions do you need to answer to continue to move forward and what help do you need from me or others?

 **Each team will turn in a single repository, so put your work there.**